 Letters of Reference

-Most pharmacy schools require that the applicant send 2 or 3 letters of recommendation.
+Most pharmacy schools require that each applicant send two or three letters of recommendation.
 It is advisable that one letter be from a pharmacist, preferably one with whom you have worked.
 The others should be from science professors and/or former employers.